 Rivanna Conservation Society volunteers created a Restoration Committee that worked for more than 7 years to secure government permits, fiscal support and ultimately contracted for the breaching of the Woolen Mills Dam, which took place on August 15, 2007.
 The dam breach was made possible by the generous support of the Thach Family, owners of the Woolen Mills Dam.
 Water quality monitoring continues in order to ascertain the impact of the breach on water quality, aquatic habitat and the American Shad.

 View documents related to Woolen Mills here.

 The dam was built some 178 years ago to provide power to the Woolen Mills.
 After operating as a power source for a number of years, the mill transitioned to electricity rendering the dam, as a power source, unnecessary.
 Even so, the structure was picturesque and a familiar landmark, so the dam remained in place nearly 18 decades.
 In recent times the Woolen Mills Dam has been the property of the Thach family who has owned the dam since the closure of the Woolen Mills back in 1964.
 So the breaching of the dam, proposed by Rivanna Conservation Society, had to have the blessing and support of the owners.

-As civic minded neighbors, the Thach family has for many years allowed the Rivanna Trail to traverse their private property abutting Moores Creek, below the dam, so the Rivanna Conservation Society was hopeful that the Thach family would approve the breaching of the dam.
-Having secured the support of the Thach family, the Rivanna Conservation Society contracted for an engineering study in 2003, to ascertain the viability of removing a part of the dam to allow passage of migratory fish, (shad, herring, and American eel).
+As civic-minded neighbors, the Thach family has for many years allowed the Rivanna Trail to traverse their private property abutting Moores Creek, below the dam, so the Rivanna Conservation Society was hopeful that the Thach family would approve the breaching of the dam.
+Having secured the support of the Thach family, the Rivanna Conservation Society contracted for an engineering study in 2003 to ascertain the viability of removing a part of the dam to allow passage of migratory fish such as shad, herring, and American eel.
 The Rivanna Conservation Society also wanted to assure safe passage for canoeists and other recreational boaters, while making an effort to maintain some of the historical characteristics of the existing dam.
-No small task to say the least.
+No small task, to say the least.